 What Can I Do?

 We’re building a movement.
 If Congress isn’t going to do anything about this, we the people have to make ‘em.
-Politicians still need people to vote for them to win, and when enough people care about an issue and are willing to do something about it, it’s impossible to ignore.
-That’s why it is so important to help us build the movement to get money out of politics and stop the attack on voting rights. to get involved.
+Politicians still need people to vote for them to win.
+When enough people care about an issue and are willing to do something about it, it’s impossible to ignore.
+Help us build the movement to get money out of politics and stop the attack on voting rights.
 Together, we can send a message loud and clear to our elected representatives that we demand change.